valaises/llm-portal/README.md

 |---------|----------|-----------|------------|-------------|--------------|-----------|------------------|
 | 4       | 4        | 76        | 44         | 0           | 0            | 8         | gpt-4o-2024-11-20 |
 | TOTAL   | 4        | 76        | 44         | 0           | 0            | 8         | ALL              |

+## License

+This project is licensed under a custom license that:
+- Allows free use for personal and non-commercial purposes
+- Requires explicit permission from the author for any commercial use
+- Requires attribution

+See the [LICENSE](LICENSE) file for details.